Aotaola/Spearhead_admin_platform/README.md

-# AFC Mobile Admin Application README
+# Spearhead Admin Platform Application README

 ## Overview
-The AFC Mobile Admin application provides administrative support for the American Family Care client-side application.
+The Spearhead Admin Platform provides administrative support for the American Family Care client-side application.
 Built using CSS, HTML, and Ruby on Rails, this application boasts several essential features that aid in efficient and secure management.

 ## Features
 - User sessions and authentication